Leaf Size and Shape and the Reconstruction of Past Climates

 !
 J. Yang et al. (2015): Leaf form-climate relationships on the global stage: an ensemble of characters.
 In PDF, Global Ecology and Biogeography.

-the generality of leaf economic design principles in the cycads, an ancient lineage.
-In PDF,
+!
+Y.J.
+Zhang et al. (2015): Extending the generality of leaf economic design principles in the cycads, an ancient lineage.
+In PDF, New Phytologist.

 Top of page